conradhalling/datacamp/README.md

 python3 -Xfrozen_modules=off -m jupyterlab
 ```

-## Saving a Notebook
+### Saving a Notebook

 Before committing Jupyter notebook changes to the git repository, click on
 "Edit" > "Clear All Outputs" and save the notebook.
+This strips output data
+from the notebook, making `git diff` results easier to understand.

 ## Completed Courses